-- Be proactive about your success in the course! - Do not procrastinate! - Attend every class and recitation. - Ask questions whether it is during class, recitation, office hours, at the tutoring center or via email to your instructor. - The Math Tutoring Center is in the Johnson Center Room 344. - Form a study group!
+- Be proactive about your success in the course! - Do not procrastinate! - Attend every class and recitation. - Ask questions whether it is during class, recitation, office hours, at the tutoring center or via email to your instructor. - The Math Tutoring Center is online in Blackboard.
+Join the MTC organization. - Form a study group!
 Working together will help you and others better understand the course material as you can work through different difficulties and offer each other clarifications on concepts.